atsaotsao/my-website/content/now.md

 - **Weaving** ancestry, artistry, and earth-based practices into a group coaching circle that helps people navigate crisis and grow resilience (_in progress_—[email me](mailto:andrew@codelesscoach.com) if you’d like a sneak peek).
 - **Coaching** 1-on-1 with soul-led professionals, deep feelers, artists, and creative entrepreneurs.
 - **Reawakening** [_The Art of Your Life_](https://theartofyourlife.transistor.fm/) podcast—breathing fresh life into it soon.
-- **Mentoring** as a part-time assessor for the [NUS Overseas program](https://enterprise.nus.edu.sg/education-programmes/nus-overseas-colleges/) in NYC.
+- **Mentoring** as a part-time internship assessor for the [NUS Overseas program](https://enterprise.nus.edu.sg/education-programmes/nus-overseas-colleges/) in NYC.
 - **Building** websites slowly, patiently, inclusively, for aligned collaborators—like [this one](https://www.mainlanderstl.com/) for a chef in St. Louis.
 - **Tending** a [neighborhood garden](https://maplestreetcommunitygarden.org/).
 - **Painting** [abstract works](my%20art/index.md) as a liberatory practice.